Your Updated Wednesday Forecast

-Good Wednesday Evening Heartland.
-A cold front is moving into the area and ahead of this front we saw numerous showers and storms.
+Good Wednesday Afternoon Heartland.
+It is another hot and humid day across the area however, we are watching a few more scattered thunderstorms on the radar than we have the past couple of days.
+These storms are in response to a weak disturbance rotation around the outer edge of Gordon.
+This evening scattered showers and storms will die off around sunset.
+Temperatures will remain warm and muggy with lows by morning near 70 degrees in most areas.

-These storms have dissipated across most of the area and it looks as though that trend will continue.
-We will keep a slight chance of showers in the forecast tonight, but overall rain chances are lower.
-Temperatures will drop down into the middle 60s north and lower 70s south by morning.
+Thursday we will be watching the remains of Gordon move closer to our area.
+This will allow for a greater coverage of scattered showers and thunderstorms.
+Highs will reach the middle to upper 80s.

-Thursday we will see the front that moved through today move back to the north as a warm front.
-As this occurs we will see scattered showers and thunderstorms develop, especially across our southern counties.
-Highs will reach the lower to middle 80s.
+It will take the remains of Gordon a few days to completely move out of the area.
+This could bring some heavy rain to parts of the area.

 Copyright 2018 KFVS.
 All rights reserved.